-The Island Superior suites are a fine choice for families and couples alike with either one king-size bed or two queens, easy access to the infinity pool and the option to double-up with interconnecting rooms.
-If you’re looking to splurge, you can’t do much better than the three-storey Devil’s Peak Penthouse – a private resort within itself – that features a study, library, gym, four bedrooms, indoor and outdoor living/dining space, private rooftop pool and wrap around terrace with unbeatable 360-degree views of Table Mountain, V&A marina and the ocean beyond.
+The Island Superior suites are a great choice for families and couples alike with either one king-size bed or two queens, easy access to the infinity pool and the option to double-up with interconnecting rooms.
+If you’re looking to splurge, you can’t do much better than the Lion's Head Penthouse that features four bedrooms, indoor and outdoor living/dining space, and an expansive furnished patio with unbeatable views of Table Mountain.

 A tropical enclave in the heart of the city, the main, freeform pool is located on one of the resort’s two private islands.
 The infinity edge twists around a palm-flanked deck of sun loungers and shaded trellis pavilions where you can get salads and sliders, beers and ciders ordered straight to your private cabana.
 For something a little more high-energy, head to the resort’s private waterways where you can paddle-board your way through the afternoon.